-It’s so important that you are able to ask yourself how long you plan on staying in your home.
+It’s so important that you are able to ask yourself how long you plan on staying in your abode.
 The main reason for this is because it is going to be a long time before you can move.
-If you plan on making this your forever home then you can be as peculiar as you like with the design but if you know that you are going to be moving on then you may want to be a bit more marketable instead.
-This will really help you to either get the home of your dreams or even make a profit, depending on how you would like to approach the build.
+If you plan to make this your forever home then you can be as peculiar as you like with the design.
+But if you know that you will be moving on, then you may want to be a bit more marketable instead.
+This will really help you get the home of your dreams.
+Alternatively, it can even make a profit.
+It all depends on how you would like to approach the build.

 Work with the Lot

-A lot of builders get stuck in the concept of drawing their new house in complete detail before they even find the lot.
-You need to think about all of the things you want from your home before you find the lot but refrain from doing any in-depth designs at this point.
+A lot of builders get stuck in the concept of drawing their new house.
+They detail everything before they even find the lot.
+You need to think about all of the things you want from your home before you find the lot.
+But refrain from doing any in-depth designs at this point.
 The main reason for this is because the lot will dictate the final design you are going to have.
 You may find that the home design you have chosen does not work well with your lot, but this doesn’t mean that the lot is not suitable.
-It just means that you designed your home too early and now you are set in your ways.
+It just means that you designed your dream home too early and now you are set in your ways.